makbn/docker_basics_tutorial/README.md

 Successfully tagged my_repo/ubuntu:dockerfile
 ```

-- using cache?
+- Using cache?

-this file takes 4 steps to build but with chaining the RUN instructions we can reduce the number of image layers:
+This file takes 4 steps to build but with chaining the RUN instructions we can reduce the number of image layers:

 ```dockerfile
 From ubuntu:latest